 - Develop a tone and positioning guide to steer messaging/communications to employees and for use in recruiting.

-- Develop an initial Style Guide to establish color palettes, fonts/typography, photography and graphic styles.
+- Develop an tial Style Guide to establish color palettes, fonts/typography, photography and graphic styles.

 three steps to how internal communications and HR teams can play a role in creating an employer brand